artainmo/machine-learning/README.md

 #### DATA SPLITTING

-Data can further be split into training data and test data (0.8 - 0.2 recommended ratio), to verify overfitting.
+Data can further be split into training data and test data (0.8 - 0.2 recommended ratio), training data is used to train the NN and test data to verify overfitting.
 Also possible training, test and validation set (0.6, 0.2, 0.2).

 Relaunching fit function multiple times, to find good random splitting for data splitting but potentially weight init too, is possible.